Lushuihu

 The Lushuihu (卢水胡 (盧水胡, Lúshuǐhú, Lu-shui-hu, Lu River Barbarians)) were an ethnic group that lived in ancient China.
-They are known for founding the Northern Liang dynasty during the Sixteen Kingdoms period, and for their role in Gai Wu's rebellion against the Northern Wei dynasty that led to the first of the Four Buddhist Persecutions in China.
-While classified as a branch of the "Xiongnu" in more recent historiographies, early records treat the Lushuihu as a distinct group, and their exact origin is still debated by scholars today.
+They are known for founding the Northern Liang dynasty (397–439 AD) during the Sixteen Kingdoms period.
+While classified as a branch of the Xiongnu in some historiographies, early records treat the Lushuihu as a separate people.
+The exact origin of the Lushuihu is still debated by modern scholars, with leading theories linking them to the Lesser Yuezhi people, or that they were a complex multi-ethnic group comprising the Xiongnu, Yuezhi, Qiang and others.

 Origins and theories

-The word "Hu" (胡) is often translated to English as "barbarian" and was a term used in ancient times to refer to non-Han Chinese people living north or west of the Central Plains, and the Lushuihu resided in an area known as the "Lushui" (盧水) or "Lu River".
-Due to the wide distribution of the Lushuihu population, there are three locations generally believed to be where the Lu River flowed; Huangzhong in Qinghai, Zhangye in Gansu, or the ancient commanderies of Anding and Beidi in Ningxia.
+The word "Hu" (胡) is often translated to English as "barbarian" or "nomad", and was a term used in ancient times to refer to non-Han Chinese people living north or west of the Central Plains.
+The exact location of the "Lushui" (盧水) or "Lu River" is uncertain due to the wide distribution of the Lushuihu population.
+There are three locations generally believed to be where the Lu River flowed; Huangzhong in Qinghai, Zhangye in Gansu, or the ancient commanderies of Anding and Beidi in Ningxia.

 Modern Chinese scholars have come up with several theories regarding the Lushuihu.
-Chen Yinke believed that "Lushuihu" was simply a generic term for hu ethnic groups living in northwestern China such as the Hexi Corridor.
-Zhou Yiliang suggested that the Lushuihu were specifically descendants of the Lesser Yuezhi, as after the Yuezhi were defeated by the Xiongnu empire in the 2nd-century BC, the Lesser Yuezhi branch moved to the areas of Xiping (西平; around present-day Xining, Qinghai) and Zhangye where they intermingled with the Qiang people.
-While Tang Changru agreed with Zhou's theory, he pointed out that the ancestors of the Lushuihu were once a part of the Xiongnu empire, and that it would not be wrong to broadly refer to them as a Xiongnu branch based on the customs of the time.
+Chen Yinke believed that the "Lushuihu" were simply non-Han people named after their place of origin and did not refer to a specific ethnic group.
+Zhou Yiliang suggested that the Lushuihu were specifically descendants of the Lesser Yuezhi, who once ruled over the Hexi.
+After their defeat to the Xiongnu empire in the 2nd-century BC, the Lesser Yuezhi were recorded intermingling with the Qiang people in Xiping (西平; around present-day Xining, Qinghai) and Zhangye, which corresponds with the area where the Lushuihu were most active.
+While Tang Changru agreed with Zhou's view regarding their Yuezhi background, he highlighted that the Lushuihu may have originally been subtribes of the Xiongnu based on the family history of the Juqu clan of Northern Liang.
+He also added that the ethnic boundary of the Lushuihu was not strictly defined in later periods and that they were a "mixed barbarian" group (雜胡; záhú), with people from the Western Regions even living among them.